 - Allow the process to run through by clicking ‘Yes’ at the confirmation prompt.

-Another method to fix issue in Chrome browser – Click Shift + Command + G and type ‘/Library/Preferences’.
-Locate ‘com.google.Chrome.plist’ file and delete it.
+Another method to fix the issue in the Chrome browser is – Click Shift + Command + G and type ‘/Library/Preferences.
+Locate the ‘com.google.Chrome.list the file and delete it.
 Now, Restart the Chrome browser.